Abhinaya2296/tarsyer_task/README.md

 cv2.adaptiveThreshold(source, maxVal, adaptiveMethod, thresholdType, blocksize, constant)
 ```

-# Parameters:
+# Parameters
 ```
 -> source: Input Image array(Single-channel, 8-bit or floating-point)
 -> maxVal: Maximum value that can be assigned to a pixel.
 -> adaptiveMethod: Adaptive method decides how threshold value is calculated.
 ```

 cv2.ADAPTIVE_THRESH_MEAN_C: Threshold Value = (Mean of the neighbourhood area values – constant value).
 In other words, it is the mean of the blockSize×blockSize neighborhood of a point minus constant.
  ![task3_Adaptive Gaussian](https://user-images.githubusercontent.com/82312119/189480896-2fdd5e1c-3ba2-4f84-bf10-e817a25d73bc.jpg)

 # Morphological Operation